ccdxc/sw/venice/ui/docs/help/workloads.md

 ---

 # Workload
-The "Workload" refers to the virtual machine that will be managed by Venice.
+The "Workload" refers to the virtual machine that will be managed by PSM.
 The workload is defined by the following attributes.

 <load-table group:workload obj:ApiObjectMeta
             include:name >